 - Minimal mesh across the knuckles prevents additional breathability

-- Appearance is quite plain for golfers that like color
+- Appearance is quite plain for golfers who like color

 Outstanding Fit